Mungo Outback Journey

 Bird life at Mungo is both rich and rare – resident Wedge-tailed Eagles soar overhead and nest in the few desert trees, giant flightless Emus swagger about the plains in small bands.
 Brown Falcons & Nankeen Kestrels hunt low flying birds and insects.

-Most beautiful of all is the Pink (Major Mitchell’s) Cockatoo with its fabulous multicoloured crest – this is a great place to see this remarkable bird.
+Most beautiful of all is the Pink (Major Mitchell’s) Cockatoo with its fabulous multicoloured crest.
 Galahs and Little Corellas are a common sight.
 Some of Australia’s most vividly colourful parrots are seen at Mungo, including Mulga Parrots, Mallee Ringnecks, Blue-bonnets and Red-rumped Parrots, often in the desert pines where noisy Chestnut-crowned Babblers also live & make their large communal nests.

 Splendid and White-winged Fairy-wrens regularly pop up on top of saltbushes, a sudden, brilliant flash of blue, and Red-backed Kingfishers dart past.